Full bodied, balanced, strong malty & smoky tones, licorice, wood, pepper, apple, grapefruit flavors with chocolaty caramel finish.

 Harvest: December to April

 12 oz.
-Handcrafted Fair Trade/Rain Forest Alliance/Organic Coffee
+Handcrafted Fair Trade/Rainforest Alliance/Bird Friendly/Organic Coffee

 Nicaragua is a beautiful country in Central America, tropical and volcanic, with two lakes and two coasts both in the Pacific and in the Atlantic.
 Home of great poets like Ruben Dario and known for cacao, tropical fruits, quesillo, vigoron, chia and coffee.